Jayne Mansfield's crash site

 Originally, the memorial site was situated at this location, which is five miles south.

-However, it was moved in 2019 after a local historian researched the police files for the accident and discovered that it was incorrect.
+However, it was moved in 2019 after a local historian read the police files for the accident and discovered that the site was incorrect.

 Unfortunately, this means that anyone who made the pilgrimage to Mansfield's death location in the past ended up visiting the wrong place.